rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Back in the realm of non-fiction, however, there are examples of successful skiers and climbers who have also raised families.
 Take Ed Viesturs, for example: he is one of few Americans to climb all fourteen 8,000 metre peaks without oxygen.
 He earned a doctorate in veterinary medicine before abandoning his vet career—and taking a massive pay cut—to pursue climbing full time.
 He eventually raised three kids with his wife.
 Stories like this resonated quite strongly with me in my mid–twenties.

 Success stories are more the exception than the norm in the outdoors, however.
-Many dirtbags eventually come to a reckoning, tiring of financial uncertainty, as Jon Krakauer reflects in the introduction to his 1992 book _Eiger Dreams: Ventures Among Men and Mountains_:
+Most dirtbags eventually come to a reckoning, tiring of financial uncertainty, as Jon Krakauer reflects in the introduction to his 1992 book _Eiger Dreams: Ventures Among Men and Mountains_:

 > I graduated from college, by the skin of my teeth, in December, 1975.
 I spend the next eight years employed as an itinerant carpenter and commercial fisherman in Colorado, Seattle, and Alaska, living in studio apartments with cinder-block walls, driving a hundred-dollar car, working just enough to make rent and fund the next climbing trip.
 Eventually it began to wear thin.
 I found myself lying awake nights reliving all the close scrapes I’d had on the heights.
 Sawing joists in the rain at some muddy construction site, my thoughts would increasingly turn to college classmates who were raising families, investing in real estate, buying lawn furniture, assiduously amassing wealth. (xii)